• Skip to primary navigation

 Do you have to marinate venison tenderloin?

-We don’t recommend marinating venison in dressings, oils or any flavorings when frying with this recipe.
-So besides soaking in saltwater or milk, if desired to help remove a gamey taste, marinating ingredients are not necessary.
+We don’t recommend marinating venison in dressings, oils, or any flavorings when frying with this recipe.
+So besides soaking in salt water or milk, if desired to help remove a gamey taste, marinating ingredients are not necessary.

 Can you freeze venison tenderloin?

 Absolutely.
 If freezing a deer tenderloin or backstrap, it’s recommended that you slice it in to small pieces (as shown in the video above), before freezing.
 So when you’re ready to cook it, you can thaw it out much faster and it will already be cut for frying.
-Freeze in food saver bags or your favorite freezer packaging.
+Freeze in food-saving bags or your favorite freezer packaging.

 How to Store Leftover Venison